-At the outset of Plato's Euthyphro, the pious Euthyphro is astonished to find Socrates a the King Archon's court rather than hanging around the Lyceum where he usually spends his days.
-Socrates explains that he is being indicted by a young and unknown man named Meletus who claims that Socrates is corrupting the youth by … Continue reading Notes On Plato’s Euthyphro
+At the outset of Plato's Euthyphro, the pious Euthyphro is astonished to find Socrates at the Archon's judicial court rather than hanging around the Lyceum where he usually spends his days.
+Socrates explains that he is being indicted by a young and unknown man named Meletus who claims Socrates is corrupting the youth by not … Continue reading Notes On Plato’s Euthyphro

 The Tao Te Ching, sometimes translated as the "Classic of the Virtuous Way", is rumored to have been written by Lao Tzu.
 He is said to have been a sage of the royal court, or also a magistrate or astrologer, perhaps during the Warring States Period, though others claim he was a contemporary of Confucius.
 In … Continue reading Important Reflections on the Tao Te Ching.

 The Bhagavad Gita and the Prasna Upanishad are the closest examples in the "Eastern Canon" to a dialectical dialogue, such as a Platonic dialogue.
 In the Prasna Upanishad, we encounter six students full of devotion to Brahman, "the Supreme Spirit."
 In their quest for the highest Brahman they approach the holy Pippalada to explain the … Continue reading Six Questions in the Prasna Upanishad